 As told to T. Cole Rachel, 2326 words.

-Tags: Music, Process, Anxiety, Adversity, Independence, Identity, Making a living.
+Tags: Music, Process, Anxiety, Adversity, Independence, Identity.

 Rickie Lee Jones on finding the right environment to make music

 One of your classic records, Pirates, will be 36 years old this year and I know you’ll be doing some performances to celebrate it.
 How do you feel about those songs now?
 Does it feel strange to revisit this intimate portrait of your life from three decades ago?